Standards of Academic Integrity and University Code of Conduct

 Attendance Policy

-Students’ attendance in City Vision University courses will be evaluated at least every 14 days.
+Students’ attendance in City Vision University courses will be evaluated at least every 14 calendar days.
 Because this is an online program, attendance is based exclusively on the date of submission of coursework which would receive a grade, such as a written assignment, class forum post, or quiz.
 Simply logging into the online classroom is not counted as attendance; neither is simply sending a message to a professor.

 If a student could not submit gradable work in the past 14 days, this determination will be made on the following basis: